natcap/invest.users-guide/source/fisheries.rst

   + **Duration**.
 A column labeled ‘Duration’.
 This column is required for stage-based models.
 It represents the number of time steps for which an average individual will be in that stage before moving to the next one.

   + **Weight**- A column which is required if ‘Spawners by Weight’ or ‘Harvest by Weight’ is selected.
-This is the average biomass of an individual of the population at each age/stage expressed in model-agnostic units, and is required for each of the ages/stages listed in the classes column.
+This is the average biomass of an individual of the population at each age/stage expressed in model-agnostic units and is required for each of the ages/stages listed in the classes column.

   + **Fecundity**- A column in the headers row which is required if the recruitment function being used is Fecundity.
 It represents the number of recruits per mature individual.